DanielGandia/stock-analysis/README.md

 ## Results
 The results for the original code for 2017 had an elapsed time of .5800781 seconds and for 2018 was .5878906 seconds.

-Below is the code that was written to refactor the VBS file provided for this project.
+By refactoring the below code, that was provided for this project in a VBS file, it help improved the time.
+Below the code you can also see the new times after the new code was written and run.

     '1a) Create a ticker Index
     tickerIndex = 0